ja1den/portfolio/README.md

 ## Introduction

-My portfolio is designed to showcase my favourite projects, and to host my blog.
+This app is designed to showcase my favourite projects, and to host my blog.

-The app was built with [Next.js](https://nextjs.org/).
+I built it with [Next.js](https://nextjs.org/).

 ## Usage